Man Declared Free Of Cancer Despite Prior Terminal Diagnosis

 In the past years, cancer has been traditionally treated using either one of the following methods: Chemotherapy, Radiotherapy or Surgery.
 These courses of treatment aggressively target the immune system, leaving patients with little or no defence.

 However, there are complementary and alternative cancer treatments that target and kill cancer cells less aggressively and also strengthen the immune system.
-Some of the alternative cancer treatments include: Insulin Potentiated Therapy, Peptide Therapy, Chelation Therapy, Whole-body Hyperthermia, Metronomic Therapy and Immunotherapy.
+Some of the alternative cancer treatments include: IPT, Peptide Therapy, Chelation Therapy, Whole-body Hyperthermia, Metronomic Therapy and Immunotherapy.
 All these cancer treatment protocols treat cancer by safely killing only the cancer cells and rebuilding the patient’s immune system.